 Leaflet: information on self-isolation and quarantine after exposure to COVID-19.
 European Centre for Disease and Prevention Control.
 Accessed 17 March 2020.

+By Janna Mack.
 Born and raised in multilingual and multicultural Luxembourg, Janna speaks Luxembourgish, German, French, and English.
 She has degrees in Linguistics, Education, and Translation from the University of Glasgow, Scotland.
-She has experience in teaching English as a foreign language, administration, and web development.
-In her spare time, she enjoys art history, painting, and films.